SingularitySmith/AMTAIR_Prototype/data/example_1/AMTAIR_Prototype_example1IPYNB.md

   for idx, row in df.iterrows():
       G.add_node(row['Title'], data=row)

-  # Add edges to the graph based on parent-child relationships
+  # Add edges to the graph based on parent-child relationships - CORRECTLY
   for idx, row in df.iterrows():
       child = row['Title']